How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 Now, when you need to remember the list, you just take a mental stroll along your route.
 Those crazy images will pop right back into your head, bringing the grocery item with them.

 This isn't just a party trick; it's incredibly powerful.
 A 2017 study showed that professional memory athletes could recall nearly 71 out of 72 words using techniques just like this one.
 Even better, after just six weeks of training, regular folks were able to perform at the same level.
-You can read more about how memory training bulks up the brain and see the science for yourself.
+You can and see the science for yourself.

 The more senses you can pull in—smell, touch, sound, even taste—the more vivid and "sticky" the memory will be.
 Don't just see the image; really try to experience the absurdity.